python-poetry/poetry/docs/cli.md

 poetry update
 ```

-This will resolve all dependencies of the project and write the exact versions into `poetry.lock`.
+This will resolve all dependencies of the project, write the exact versions into `poetry.lock`,
+and install them into your environment.

+{{% note %}}
+The `update` command **does not** modify your `pyproject.toml` file.
+It only updates the
+`poetry.lock` file with the latest compatible versions based on the constraints already
+defined in `pyproject.toml`.
+To change version constraints, use the `add` command instead.
+{{% /note %}}

 If you just want to update a few packages and not all, you can list them as such: